Longest minimal length partitions: Theoretical aspects

 \begin{itemize} \item[(LI)] For every $x \in X$ and every $(x_\varepsilon) \subset X$ with $(x_\varepsilon) \to x$ we have

 \item[(LS)] For every $x \in X$ there exists $(x_\varepsilon) \subset X$ such that $(x_\varepsilon) \to x$ and

-\end{itemize} \end{rem} An important consequence is the following result concerning the convergence of minimizers of a sequence of functionals that $\Gamma$ converge. \begin{prop} Suppose that $F_\varepsilon \gconv F$ and $x_\varepsilon$ minimizes $F_\varepsilon$ on $X$.
+\end{itemize} \end{rem} An important consequence is the following classical result concerning the convergence of minimizers of a sequence of functionals that $\Gamma$ converge. \begin{prop} Suppose that $F_\varepsilon \gconv F$ and $x_\varepsilon$ minimizes $F_\varepsilon$ on $X$.
 Then every limit point of $(x_\varepsilon)$ is a minimizer for $F$ on $X$. \end{prop} Therefore, in practice, in order to approximate the minimizers of $F$ it is possible to search for minimizers of $F_\varepsilon$, for $\varepsilon$ small enough.

 Let us now state the two theoretical results that are used in this work concerning the $\Gamma$-convergence relaxation of the perimeter and of the total perimeter of a partition, with integral constraints on the densities.
 The first result is the classical Modica-Mortola theorem \cite{modica-mortola}.
 Various proofs can be found in \cite{gammaconvalberti,braides2,buttazzogconv}.
-In the following $\Omega$ is a bounded, Lipschitz open set and let $W: \Bbb{R} \to [0,\infty)$ is a continuous function such that $W(z)=0$ if and only if $z \in \{0,1\}$.
-For a given double well potential $W$ described previously, denote $\gamma =2\int_0^1 \sqrt{W(s)}ds$.
+In the following $\Omega$ is a bounded, Lipschitz open set.
+Consider a double well potential $W: \Bbb{R} \to [0,\infty)$ which verifies the following assumptions: $W$ is of class $C^1$, $W(z)=0$ if and only if $z \in \{0,1\}$ and $W$ has exactly three critical points.
+For such a double well potential $W$ described previously, denote $\gamma =2\int_0^1 \sqrt{W(s)}ds$.
 In the following $c\in [0,1]$ represents the fraction used for the volume constraint.

 \begin{thm}[Modica-Mortola] Define $F_\varepsilon,F : L^1(\Omega) \to [0,+\infty]$ by

 and

 Then $F_\varepsilon \stackrel{\Gamma}{\longrightarrow} F$ in the $L^1(\Omega)$ topology. \end{thm}